pmollins/BoC/README.md

 This can be run from the command line by:
 `./gradlew bootRun` in the root folder.

+Tests can be run using gradle by: `./gradlew test` in the root folder of the project.

 Upon filtering the front-end reloads the entire page, with more experience with Thymeleaf (which I had none), this would be presented with a series of templates.
 I experimented and created a fragment